Contact us to learn more

 What is Available Now?

-Externally attached “pod” based systems like the P5 Combat Training System (CTS) for fourth-generation aircraft with a highly-fidelity instrumentation data link and data recording; and the Tactical Combat Training System Increment II (TCTS II), with an encrypted tactical training system, both from Leonardo DRS, are examples of LVC training systems that train U.S. combat pilots and continue to improve based on technology advancements and lessons learned.
+Externally attached “pod” based systems like the P5 Combat Training System (CTS) for fourth-generation aircraft with a highly-fidelity instrumentation data link and data recording; and the Tactical Combat Training System Increment II (TCTS II), with an encrypted tactical training system are examples of LVC training systems that train U.S. combat pilots and continue to improve based on technology advancements and lessons learned.

 Newer P5 internally mounted systems for fifth-generation fighters, like the Joint Strike Fighter (JSF) P5 internal subsystem, supports JSF-to-JSF training operations in addition to JSF-to-legacy P5 CTS dissimilar air combat training.
 Leonardo DRS also produces P5-compatible internally mounted compact systems such as the P5 M346 system for small jet fighter training and “red” opposition force aircraft.